engboris/transcendental-syntax/guide/en/src/stellogen/definitions.md

 end
 ```

-This chain starts with the first constellation `+n0($0)`, considered to be
+This chain starts with the first constellation `+n0($0)` as a state space.
+The
-initial*.
-The next constellation then interacts with the previous one.
+next constellation then interacts as an action space with the previous one
+seen as a state space).
 Thus we
 have an interaction chain with a complete focus on the previous result.

 It's as if we did the following computation: